meaniebeanie22/meaniebeanie22.github.io/chapters/black-dog-appears-and-disappears.md

 and all the time we were waiting there he kept swallowing as if he felt what we used to call a lump in the throat.

-At last in strode the captain, slammed the door behind him, without looking to the right or left, and marched straight across the room to where his breakfast awaited him.
+[:At last in strode the captain, slammed the door behind him, without looking to the right or left, and marched straight across the room to where his breakfast awaited him.](#capscared)

 “Bill,” said the stranger in a voice that I thought he had tried to make bold and big.